wux-ui/wux-ui-react-docs/README.md

 ---

-# WuX-UI for React.js - All WuX-UI React components.
+# WuX-UI-React - All WuX-UI React components.

-Use WuX-UI for React.js to write WuX-UI components elegantly
+Use WuX-UI-React to write WuX-UI components elegantly

 # Install

-You need to create a react application using [`create-react-app`](https://github.com/facebook/create-react-app) and clone the repo [`WuX-UI for React.js`](https://github.com/wux-ui/wux-ui-react) under the src folder
+You need to create a react application using [`create-react-app`](https://github.com/facebook/create-react-app) and clone the repo [`WuX-UI-React`](https://github.com/wux-ui/wux-ui-react) under the src folder
 ```sh
 create-react-app wux-ui
 cd .\wux-ui\src